a0still/adktoposit/knowledge_base/markdown/shrink_docs/05_troubleshooting/book_sku_variance.md

 ### 3. **Inventory Inaccuracy (Counting Errors)**

 **Why it happens:**
-- Poor cycle counting practices
+- Not scanning high-value items regularly
 - Not investigating discrepancies before adjusting
 - Associates unfamiliar with proper procedures
-- Rushing through counts
+- Not following daily inventory processes

 **How to identify it:**
 - Frequent on-hand adjustments